cosmos/relayer/docs/config.md

 ### Relayer Home Folder Layout

-The following is the folder structure for the relayer `--home` directory when there are two chains (`ibc0` an `ibc1`) properly configured with keys and lite clients
+The following is the folder structure for the relayer `--home` directory when there are two chains (`ibc0` an `ibc1`) properly configured with keys and light clients

 ```bash
 ~/.relayer